joemccann/covid-19-news-sentiment/README.md

 # CVD-19 News Sentiment

-A free, open source service that aims to determine the senitment of news and headlines around Coronavirus-19.
+A free, open source service that aims to determine the sentiment of news and headlines around Coronavirus-19.

 ## Requirements